cujojs/cram/docs/options.md

 	-m --main --include
 		includes the following file into the bundle.
 		You may specify more than one by repeating this option.
-	-r --root --moduleRoot
+	-r --root --appRoot
-		specifies the path from the current working directory to the location of your packages.
-This serves the same purpose as (and overrides) baseUrl.
+		specifies the path from the current working directory to the effective location of your html documents.
+This serves as the root of the baseUrl in an AMD configuration.
 	-c --config
 		specifies an AMD configuration file.
 		You may specify more than one by repeating this option.